Faelensee: View of the clear lake surrounded by mountains and green meadows in summer.

 Schynige Platte FamilieAussichtspunkt bei Schynige Platte (Foto: Jungfraubahnen)

-You’re in for plenty more scenic treats today.
-Once you leave Interlaken and head toward Zweisimmen, you’ll have Lake Thun to your right.
-For the best lake views, I recommend grabbing a seat on the right when you get on the train.
+Today, you can look forward to another scenic treat.
+Once you leave Interlaken heading towards Zweisimmen, you'll have Lake Thun on your right.
+For the best view of the lake, I recommend snagging a seat on the right side of the train.

-Just over one hour into the journey, you’ll need to transfer to a different train in Zweisimmen.
-That’s where the climb through the Bernese Oberland towards Gstaad begins.
-This region is an absolute dream for mountain-lovers and pretty much sums up what Switzerland is about.
-Lakes, mountains, lush meadows with grazing cows, glaciers, tons of hiking trails, wonderful landscapes and cute little villages are abundant in this area.
+After just over an hour of travel, you'll need to switch to another train in Zweisimmen.
+Here, the climb through the Bernese Oberland to Gstaad begins.
+This region is a dream come true for mountain lovers and includes pretty much everything that Switzerland is known for: lakes, mountains, lush meadows with grazing cows, glaciers, plenty of hiking trails, stunning landscapes, and charming little villages in abundance.

-In Gstaad, you have several options to spend the afternoon.
-Since this area is a hiker’s paradise, you’re spoiled for choice here.
-One hike takes you to Lake Lauenensee, a mountain lake surrounded by moorland.
+In Gstaad, you have several options for spending your afternoon.
+Since this area is a hiker's paradise, you'll have plenty to choose from.
+One possible hike takes you to Lake Lauenensee, a mountain lake surrounded by moorlands.

-A trip that is easily doable from Gstaad is a visit to the impressive Glacier 3000.
-After a 35-minute bus ride to Col du Pillon, you’ll find yourself at the base of the cable car.
+An exciting excursion that's easily done from Gstaad is a visit to the impressive Glacier 3000.
+After a 35-minute bus ride to Col du Pillon, you'll arrive at the cable car base station.
 Hop on the gondola and enjoy the ride.
-At the top, you’ll be presented with the most astonishing 360-degree views across the Alps.
+Once you reach the top, you'll be greeted with a breathtaking 360° view of the Alps.

-On a clear day, you can see several huge players in the alpine scene like the Matterhorn, the Mont Blanc massif and the popular mountain-trio Eiger, Mönch and Jungfrau.
-If you’re brave enough, tackle the Peak Walk to Scex Rouge.
-This is the world’s first suspension bridge connecting two peaks.
-You’ll also find other activities on Glacier 3000 like the mountain coaster or a walk across the glacier.
+On a clear day, you can spot some of the Alps' most famous peaks, such as the Matterhorn, Mont Blanc, and the well-known trio of Eiger, Mönch, and Jungfrau.
+If you're feeling adventurous, you should try the Peak Walk to Scex Rouge.
+This is the world's first suspension bridge connecting two peaks.
+Glacier 3000 also offers other activities like a toboggan run or a hike across the glacier.

 Golden Pass Berner OberlandGolden Pass im Berner Oberland (Foto: Swiss Travel System)